 Mr. Ritchie says he increasingly receives inquiries from well-to-do Canadian retirees who want to spend even more time at their homes in sunny Florida, California or Arizona than the rules allow…

 Terry Ritchie featured in The Insurance & Investment Journal article, Managing Cross-Border Clients

 Managing cross-border clients is a challenging area for advisors that requires thorough knowledge on how to handle life insurance, investments, taxes and pensions while respecting two countries’ rules and regulations.

 The Insurance and Investment Journal spoke to U.S-Canada cross-border expert Terry Ritchie, a director at Cardinal Point Wealth Management, who’s specialized in the field for more than 25 years to find some answers.
 He says if you don’t have knowledge or experience it is very easy to mess things up for your client.

 Our previous article discussed the concept of California domicile and the application of California community-property rules to Canadians domiciled in the state.
-This article is the second installment in our series explaining how California community property laws can impact Canadians.
+This article is the second installment in our series explaining about Canadians Living in California and how California community property laws can impact Canadians.